AudiusProject/audius-k8s-manifests/README.md

         kubernetes.io/hostname: "your host here"
 ```

-The last step to configuring IPFS is setting the Announce address.
-IPFS has some trouble identifying the public host and port inside Kubernetes, so we need to manually set the host and port.
-This is why we need a node selector.
+IPFS has some trouble identifying the public host and port inside Kubernetes, so we need to manually set the host and port in the public "Announce" address.
+This is why we need a node selector for multi node kubernetes deployments, to ensure that the IPFS node does not move.
 Run the command below to set the Announce address

 ```
 k exec -it <ipfs pod name> -- ipfs config --json Addresses.Announce '["/ip4/<public ip>/tcp/<public ipfs port 4001>"]'